jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         any restorative procedure in Dentistry, and implants are no exception.
-If you achieve always keep your implants and gums free of dental plaque and food debris, go regularly to regular control appointments and keep yourself in good general health, it is very likely that you will enjoy for a lifetime the benefits of this Innovative Dental Alternative.</p>\n"
+If you achieve always keep your implants and gums free of dental plaque and food debris, go regularly to regular control appointments and keep yourself in good general health; it is very likely that you will enjoy for a lifetime the benefits of this Innovative Dental Alternative.</p>\n"
 clinicCases:
   title: Dental Implants - Clinical Cases